xiongtongzhao/microrobot_dynamics/README.md

 Tongzhao Xiong, Zhaorong Liu, Yufei Wang, Chong Jin Ong, Lailai Zhu
 <hr style="border: 2px solid gray;"></hr>

-This repository contains the code for the regularized Stokeslet method to solve the flagellar and ameboid microrobots' dynamics in unbounded and bounded space.
+This repository contains the numerical implementation we have developed to solve the low-Reynolds-number swimming hydrodynamics of a linear microswimmer and a ring counterpart in unbounded and bounded space.
+This implementation forms the emulated environment for reinforcement learning.
 ### Environment
 ```
 pip install virtualenv